AllenInstitute/cell_type_mapper/docs/mapping_cells.md

 produces a file that can be used multiple times.**
 3. "Validating" the unlabeled dataset.
-This step converts gene symbols to Ensembl IDs and (optionally) validates that the cell by gene expression matrix is a set of raw count integers (you can skip this last step and use the native normalization of your unlabeld h5ad file; more on that below).
+This step converts gene symbols to Ensembl IDs and (optionally) validates that the cell by gene expression matrix is a set of raw count integers.
+There is a configuration you can use if you already trust the normalization of your data; more on that below.
 4. Mapping unlabeled data onto the reference taxonomy using the executable provided [here.](../src/cell_type_mapper/cli/from_specified_markers.py)